-The 2019 Autumn Equinox falls on Monday, September 23, 2019.
-The Autumnal Equinox, as pictured in this NASA Earth Observatory photo, is caused by the tilt of the earth’s rotating axis.
+The Autumnal Equinox, as pictured in the above NASA Earth Observatory photo, is caused by the tilt of the earth’s rotating axis.

 Equinox means “equal night” in Latin, capturing the idea that daytime and nighttime are equal lengths everywhere on the planet.
 That is true of the Sun’s presence above the horizon, though it does not account for twilight when the Sun’s rays extend from beyond the horizon to illuminate our gas-filled atmosphere.

-It is the equal amount of day and night in the northern hemisphere for locations like Melbourne, Florida, but also in the southern hemisphere for locations like Melbourne, Australia.
+It is an equal amount of day and night in the northern hemisphere for locations like Melbourne, Florida, but also in the southern hemisphere for locations like Melbourne, Australia.

 Of course, it is not the Sun that is moving north or south through the seasons, but a change in the orientation and angles between the Earth and its nearest star.